surge541/surge541/README.md

 ### Hiya 👋
 I'm Wolfsurge.
 I code in Java, and also Python (but I'm significantly worse at python).
 I like to make block game hacks in my spare time.
+My favourite music genre is Dubstep / Riddim, but I can see the attraction to genres like 'Hip Hop' and 'Rap'.
 Thats basically it.

 I'm working on: A private 1.12.2 client that actually has some decent code in it.
 Also kinda working on Cosmos.